SKChristopher/daily-christ/src/pages/2020-09/2020-09-14/index.md

 Things to do in NYC:
  - Statue of Liberty
- - Museum (MET, Natrual History, MOMA)
+ - Museum (MET, Natural History, MOMA)
  - Bull Statue
  - Central Park++
  - Bike Around